anyscale/academy/README.md

 _Ray RLlib_ is Ray's system for _reinforcement learning_.
 This module begins with a "crash course" in RL concepts.
 It then explores several of the commonly-used algorithms and approaches for different applications.

+This module will be released soon.

 ### Ray Tune and Ray SGD

 Directory: `ray-tune`

 _Ray Tune_ is Ray's system for _hyperparameter tuning_.
 This module starts with an explanation of what hyperparameter tuning is for and the performances challenges doing it for many applications.
 Then the module explores how to use _Tune_, how it integrates with several popular ML frameworks, and the algorithms supported in _Tune_.
 The new _Ray SGD_ module is also covered.

+This module will be released soon.

 ### Ray Serve